 Ladies Smock / All Year Round / Edible

-A perennial member of the Brassica family, with a delicious mustardy taste.
+Ladies Smock is A native, perennial member of the Brassica family, with a delicious mustardy taste.
+Very easy to identify.

 Ladies Smock, Cuckoo flower, Mayflower or Milkmaids.